UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

    of needing a source generator.
     1) This can work, however it means a great deal of tedious attribution that the compilation should do for us.
-        1) Elimination of tedious typing and repetive code is WHY templates/generics exist.
+        1) Elimination of tedious typing and repetitive code is WHY templates/generics exist.

 ### The final choice
 Keep using `LlvmBindingsGenerator` as a generator for the handle types.
 This used to work,